IsabellaRobinson/IsabellaRobinson-opensource-consoleError/README.md

-# This is how to use console messages in colors.
+# This is how to use console messages in colors

 - Open your browser
 - In the browser, you click right